 Seabrook real estate is some of the most expensive in Texas, although Seabrook house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Seabrook isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Seabrook are a mix of both white- and blue-collar jobs.
 Overall, Seabrook is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Seabrook who work in management occupations (15.70%), office and administrative support (12.02%), and sales jobs (9.23%).
+There are especially a lot of people living in Seabrook who work in management occupations (16.72%), sales jobs (11.28%), and office and administrative support (9.66%).

-Seabrook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Seabrook is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Seabrook is a very ethnically-diverse city.
 The people who call Seabrook home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Seabrook residents report their race to be White, followed by Asian.
+The greatest number of Seabrook residents report their race to be White, followed by Black or African-American.
 Seabrook also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.51% of the city’s residents.
-Important ancestries of people in Seabrook include Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 18.48% of the city’s residents.
+Important ancestries of people in Seabrook include German, Irish, English, French, and Italian.

 The most common language spoken in Seabrook is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Italian.